stanley-chou/didactic-guacamole/README.md

 Noam Hirschorn speaks first, followed by Stanley Chou

-.wav files are all sample voice clips used in the project Not all the voice files used are in this repo, if you want more examples just ask.
+.wav files are all sample voice clips used in the project Not all the voice files used are in this repository, if you want more examples just ask.

 Functions: